 Septate hyphae are termed septate because they form structures known as septa between the cells.
 Unlike the non-septate hyphae, the septate hyphae, found in organisms such as Aspergillus species, divide the hyphae into several cells along the hyphae thread.

 While the hyphae are highly divided, the septa have pores that allow for various material to pass through from one cell to another.
 Apart from these material and nutrients, the septa also allow for such organelles as ribosome to move from one cell to another.
 This is particularly important for newly formed cells at the hyphal tip.

 * Apart from simply compartmentalizing cytoplasm in different cells on the hyphae, septa also plays an important role of preventing the flow of nutrients and some organelles when some of the cells in the hyphae die.
 This is made possible by septal plugs (Woronin bodies) that block the pores in the septa.

 * On the other hand, septa (transverse septa) play an important role of dividing or separating the reproductive cells of the fungi from the hyphal threads.
 This is particularly important when some parts of the elongated hyphae are damaged.

 There are two different of septa.
-These include:

 Also referred to as aseptate hyphae, the non-septate lack septa and therefore tend to be elongated cells without any divisions.
 Because they are made up of individual, elongated cells, non-septate hyphae tend to be shorter and more erect.